Have you ever put much pressure on yourself to find the best and highest-quality MICROPHONE or INSTRUMENT for all your recording needs?

 - Keep going until the whole cable is fully rolled up.

-It takes practice, but this is a life-changing method to ensure your cables stay INTACT and cared for!
+It takes practice, but this life-changing method ensures your cables stay INTACT and cared for!

 As the term implies, shielding protects your cable core and audio signal from any interference that could create noise or unwanted things that could ruin your sound.